Simulation based inference of the ionization history from the 2D 21 cm power spectrum: Simulation Based Inference

 Our first inference method was trained on the $8 \times 8 \times 8 $ dimensional power spectra generated using 21cmFAST, and their corresponding parameters.
 Before training, the data was first preprocessed.
 For each simulation in the training set, 50 noise realizations were generated to obtain 50 mock observations per parameter combination.
 This was to allow the SBI method to learn the uncertainty due to the spread of the noise.
 The mean noise power spectra was then subtracted to form noisy observations.
 Each noisy observation was then divided by the standard deviation of the noise per pixel, given by Equation \ref{noise_dist_equation}.

 The data was then preprocessed in the same way as described in Section \ref{sec:emu_2dps}.
 This choice was made in order to force the neural network to focus on regions with the highest signal-to-noise.
-Next, we compress the data from dimensionality 512 to 6.
-This compression was done with an embedding network \citep{BoeltsDeistler_sbi_2025} which was trained jointly with the neural posterior estimator with the hyperparameters in Table \ref{tab:SBI_arch}.
-The compression results in six summaries that are not associated with a physical meaning.
+The SBI framework consists of an embedding network, \citep{BoeltsDeistler_sbi_2025} trained jointly with a neural posterior estimator with the hyperparameters in Table \ref{tab:SBI_arch}.
+Since they are trained jointly, the SBI framework still has access to the full information contained within the summary.
+The embedding network acts to reduce the dimensionality which the neural density estimator has to fit.
 The architecture of this embedding net can be found in Table \ref{tab:densenet}.
 A visualization of how consistently the architectures perform with respect to one another can be seen in Appendix \ref{architectures}.
 We use multiple architectures for the neural surrogate posterior density to remove dependency on the model choice.
 There is some discrepancy between models, but we mitigate this bias by averaging over the architectures.

 The second pipeline consisted of our neural density estimator on data parameter pairs obtained with our emulator.
 We drew 1M training samples from a uniform prior.
 Each of these samples has a unique noise realization.
 Our emulator is a deterministic process, whereas the true 2DPS is stochastic due to sample variance.
 We want the neural density method to be able to learn this stochasticity.
 We, therefore, approximate the spread due to sample variance as \citep{mcquinn2006cosmological},